Students receiving financial aid must:

 The progress of Washington State Need Grant and/or Washington State Work Study recipients is monitored at the end of each quarter:

 Appeals for reinstatement of Alaska loan eligibility are made to the Alaska Student Loan Commission.

 Satisfactory academic progress for financial aid purposes is reviewed annually at the end of spring quarter.
 Student Financial Services notifies students via their Seattle University email account if it appears that they have not made satisfactory academic progress.
 Students who failed to make satisfactory progress due to unanticipated circumstances beyond their control that prevented regular progress, such as illness or injury, a serious illness or death in the student’s family, may appeal to have their aid reinstated.
-Students begin the appeal process by contacting a Student Financial Services Counselor by phone at 206-220-8020, by email at email@example.com or by coming to the Student Financial Services Office in the University Services Building, Room 105 to see a counselor during that office’s walk-in appointment hours which are posted on the Student Financial Services web site: www.seattleu.edu/sfs.
+Students begin the appeal process by contacting a Student Financial Services Counselor by phone at 206-220-8020, by email at email@example.com or by coming to the Student Financial Services Office in Vi Hilbert Hall (2nd floor) to see a counselor during that office’s walk-in appointment hours which are posted on the Student Financial Services web site: www.seattleu.edu/sfs.
 Counselors work with students to determine the best course of action based on each student’s specific circumstances.

 If the student and counselor determine that submitting an appeal is the best next step, the student will be given a Satisfactory Academic Progress Appeal Form on which to provide the following information:

 Because eligibility to receive financial aid is suspended pending the outcome of an appeal and the appeal process can take a few weeks to complete, it is important to contact a Student Financial Services Counselor just as soon as possible to begin the process.
 This is particularly important if you want to receive financial aid for a summer session.

 The Student Financial Services Counselor will review the student’s appeal and make one of the following determinations: